Closed

 Activities funded

-- Community water quality monitoring and training
+- Community-based water quality monitoring and training.

-- Indigenous data sovereignty and traditional knowledge sharing
+- Indigenous data sovereignty and traditional knowledge sharing.

-- Indigenous stewardship capacity building and relationship-building
+- Indigenous stewardship capacity building and intergenerational knowledge transfer.

 Documents Needed